 The aging brain

 Some of it is evidence-based science, while other "information" is based on opinions, fads, and social media suggestions.
 What we know is that damage to particular regions of the brain are associated with different types of dementia.2

 What is Alzheimer's?

 What is dementia?

 It is not a specific disease.
 It affects behavior by causing changes in memory, mood, interfering with thinking, concentration, and judgment.
 This impacts the daily life of patients and their families.

-In making a diagnosis of dementia, two or more core mental functions are deemed significantly impaired.
-These include:
+In making a diagnosis of dementia, two or more core mental functions are deemed significantly impaired, including: